caiks/WBOT02/README.md

 The colouring of the *model* is different from *model* 52, but these two *models* are certainly more similar to each other than they are to *model* 36, so clearly the extra constraints are important for the Film Noir fixed *valency* experiments.

 The growth rate of around 0.75 *fuds* per *size* per threshold is well below the theoretical maximum of 2.0 for a perfectly efficient *classification* of *events* over a *bivalent diagonalised decomposition*.
-So as well as larger *models* we would like modes with higher growth rates.
+So, as well as larger *models*, we would like modes with higher growth rates.

 In addition to higher growth rates, we would like to avoid duplication within the *model* of slightly translated but fairly similar regions around hotspots.
 That is, we would like to see very localised hotspots with very long path lengths at the hotspot itself and very short path lengths nearby and in-between.
 In this way we will avoid 'wasting' *history* on endlessly duplicated but poorly resolved features.
-In the path length map for *model* 13 above, the brightness is fairly uniform with small variations.
+In the path length maps for the random mode *models* above, the brightness is fairly uniform with small variations.
 We would like to see more of a constellation of point-like instensities.
 In a sense, this is the opposite to convolution - instead of weighting every location equally, we focus on a handful of places that carry the most information, thereby shrinking the vast *substrate volume*.

+<a name="Filtered_random_models"></a>

+##### Filtered random models

 In order to focus the growth in hotspots, one option is to take a large set of frames from random locations and filter them for high *likelihood* before adding them as *events*.
 In `mode002`, for each record of a `scan_size` set of random frames we *apply* the current *model* to determine the *slice*.
 Then we calculate the potential *likelihood* from the *slice size* and the parent *slice size* according to this measure: `(ln(slice_size) - ln(parent_size) + ln(WMAX)) / ln(WMAX)`.
 The top `event_size` records then become *events*.